facebookresearch/PerSRec/README.md

 df.to_parquet("your_file.parquet")
 ```

-TODO: how to process Merrec and NB-NERD dataset.
+We have provided the data processing code for MerRec and EB_NERD dataset in dataset.

 Please make sure you have configured `text_path`, `data_path`, `item_pretrain_dir` and `user_pretrain_dir` accordingly.